-1. Environment Grid length: 500m x 500m

-- 2. Distance between Access Point and the Wireless Node is set to 5m. - 3.
-Set DCF as the medium access layer protocol under datalink layer properties of access point and wireless node. - 4.
-WLAN Standard is set to 802.11ac and No. of Tx and Rx Antenna is set to 1 in access point and No. of Tx is 1 and Rx Antenna is set to 2 in wireless node (Right-Click Access Point or Wireless Node > Properties > Interface Wireless > Transmitting Antennas and Receiving Antennas) and Bandwidth is set to 20 MHz in both Access-point and wireless-node Transmitter Power set to 100mW in both Access-point and wireless-node. - 5.
-Wired Link speed was set to 1Gbps and propagation delay to 10 μs in wired links. - 6.
-Channel Characteristics: Path Loss Only, Path Loss Model: Log Distance, Path Loss Exponent: 3.5. - 7.
-Application Generation Rate: 100 Mbps (Packet Size: 1460, Inter Arrival Time: 116 μs) - 8.
-Click on the Application icon present in the top ribbon/toolbar and set Transport Protocol to UDP - 9.
-Enable the plots and run the simulation for 10s. - Go back to the scenario and increase the distance as per result table and Run simulation for 10s.
+- 1. Environment Grid length: 50m 50m - 2.
+Distance between AP and Wireless node is 20m. - Set DCF as the medium access layer protocol under datalink layer properties of access point and wireless node - 4.
+WLAN Standard is set to 802.11n and No. of Tx and Rx Antennas is set to 1 in both access point and wireless node (Right-Click Access Point or Wireless Node > Properties > Interface Wireless > Transmitting Antennas and Receiving Antennas) - 5.
+Channel Characteristics a Path Loss only, Path Loss Model a Log Distance and Path loss Exponent a 3.
+(Wireless Link Properties). - 6.
+Click on Set Traffic tab and set CBR application with 50Mbps generation rate.
+(Set Inter Arrival Time: 233 (micro sec)). - 7.
+Set transport protocol to UDP. - 8.
+Enable Plots. - 9.
+Simulate for 10 sec and check the throughput. - 10.
+Go back to the scenario and increase the Number of Tx and Rx Antenna 11 to 22, 33, 44 respectively and check the throughput in the results window.